yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/back-up-restore-universes/schedule-data-backup.md

 ## Schedule a backup

-1. In the YugabyteDB Admin Console, click **Universes** in the navigation bar, then click the name of the universe you want to schedule backups for.
+1. In the Yugabyte Platform console, click **Universes** in the navigation bar, then click the name of the universe you want to schedule backups for.
 2. Click the **Tables** tab and verify that backups are enabled.
 If disabled, click **Enable Backup**.
 3. Click the **Backups** tab and then click **Create Scheduled Backup**.
 The **Create Backup** form appears.